deepakbist/react-bottom-scroll/README.md

 # react-bottom-scroll

-A simple **React component** that wraps the content and automatically scrolls to the bottom of the content.
+A simple **React component** wrapper which automatically scrolls content to the bottom of the wrapper.
+Also provides callback methods that are triggered on reaching top or bottom of the wrapper.
+Best suited for chat like application.

 ## Installation